senstatus/senstatus/packages/senstatus-client/README.md

-# Getting Started with Create React App
+# Senstatus Client

+Senstatus Client is the front end of the platform that provides the beautiful UI to build your next Status Page.
+The client is built with React and TailwindCSS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).